github/codeql/docs/codeql/codeql-cli/getting-started-with-the-codeql-cli.rst

      ":doc:`Upgrading CodeQL databases <upgrading-codeql-databases>`."

    - For the queries used on `LGTM.com <https://lgtm.com>`__, check out the ``lgtm.com`` branch.
+You should use this branch if you've built a database using CODEQL CLI or fetched a database from Code Scanning.
 You can run these queries on databases you've recently downloaded from LGTM.com.
      Older databases may need to be upgraded before you can analyze them.
 The queries on the ``lgtm.com`` branch are also more likely to be compatible with the ``latest`` CLI, so you'll be less likely to have to upgrade newly-created databases than if you use the ``main`` branch.

    - For the queries used in a particular LGTM Enterprise release, check out the branch tagged with the relevant release number.
 For example, the branch